 National Aeronautics and Space Administration (NASA).

-This final rule revises the report submission requirements under NASA research and development (R&D) contracts and clarifies that contractors cannot release these final reports until NASA has completed its Document Availability Authorization (DAA) review and the availability of the report has been determined.
+This is a proposed rule to revise report submission requirements under NASA research and development (R&D) contracts and clarify that contractors cannot release these final reports until NASA has completed its Document Availability Authorization (DAA) review and the availability of the report has been determined.